hallsman89/Python-tasks/Python_Bootcamp/Day_00/README.md

 "Britain is Great because everyone necessitates".

 write a Python script that can be used to decrypt any messages like that.
-As a result It should be known location in London and should be launchable like this:
+As a result It should be a known location in London and should be launchable like this:

 `~$ python decypher.py "Have you delivered eggplant pizza at restored keep?"`